 Meet Our Chair

 It has been said, “You can’t improve what you can’t measure.”
-As the biomedical sciences accumulate diverse, multidimensional data sets at increasing rates, future innovation depends on our ability to develop quantitative approaches to extract meaningful insights that have not been achievable using existing approaches to data visualization and analysis.
+As the biomedical sciences accumulate diverse, multidimensional measurements at increasing rates, discovery and cure alike depend upon the development of approaches to identifying and modeling relevant patterns in these data sets.

-As a young musician, who later trained as an engineer (geodetic and electrical engineering/computer science), it was Danuser’s truly interdisciplinary thinking that led him to recognize the value of “measurement” for biomedical sciences.
-After completing his Ph.D. in Electrical Engineering and Computer Science, he immersed himself in cellular architecture, mechanics and live cell imaging, completing his postdoctoral training at the Woods Hole Marine Biology Laboratory, and directing research laboratories in his faculty positions at ETH Zurich (Mechanical Engineering), The Scripps Research Institute (Cell Biology) and Harvard Medical School (Cell Biology).
+As a young musician, who later trained as an engineer (geodetic and electrical engineering/computer science), it was Danuser’s truly interdisciplinary thinking that led him to recognize the value of “measurement” for biomedical sciences; and that it takes an orchestra of well-mixed scientists who play in harmony to arrive at new discoveries.
+After completing his Ph.D. in Electrical Engineering and Computer Science, he immersed himself in cellular architecture, mechanics and live cell imaging, completed his postdoctoral training at the Woods Hole Marine Biology Laboratory, and directed research laboratories in his faculty positions at ETH Zurich (Mechanical Engineering), The Scripps Research Institute (Cell Biology) and Harvard Medical School (Cell Biology).

-Since joining UTSW in 2012, his research has focused on understanding the implications of mechanical and chemical cell shape regulation in migration and survival of the metastatic cell, including the roles mechanical cues play in conferring what his lab calls ‘mechanical drug resistance’.
-A devoted teacher, Danuser co-chairs the computational and systems biology track in UTSW's graduate school and teaches in areas of computational cell biology, cellular biophysics, and the theory of measurement applied to cell biology.
-He is also extensively engaged in educational programs at the Marine Biological Laboratory in Woods Hole, and is the founding director of an NIH-funded course in Computational Image Analysis in Cell and Developmental Biology.
-As the Department’s inaugural chair, his role is centered on supporting the science and career ambitions of every department member, and maintaining existing and developing new collaborative relationships.
+Since joining UTSW mid-2013, his research has focused on understanding the implications of cell shape regulation in migration and survival of metastatic cancer cells, including the roles cell morphological cues play in drug resistance.
+A devoted teacher, Danuser chairs the Computational Biology program in UTSW's Graduate School. he strives to inculcate diverse experimental education formats across campus, such as a nanocourse series open to the UTSW community, lectures and labs on artificial intelligence for medical students, and bootcamp-style Computer Science graduate courses intended to provide an accelerated experiential learning experience.
+As the Department’s inaugural chair, his role is centered on supporting the science and career ambitions of every department member, and on maintaining existing as well as developing new collaborative relationships.